oslabs-beta/UpNext/README.md

 A comprehensive, open-source [Visual Studio Code](https://code.visualstudio.com/) extension for creating boilerplate for a fullstack [SaaS application](https://searchcloudcomputing.techtarget.com/definition/Software-as-a-Service) with one simple command.
 [UpNext](https://github.com/oslabs-beta/UpNext) delivers all of the features needed to jumpstart your application including end to end CRUD functionality, authentication, payments/billing and more.

 ⚠️ Disclaimer: This is beta software, which means there may still be bugs.
 Please [report any bugs and share your feedback](https://github.com/oslabs-beta/UpNext/issues).
-Refer to the Known Issues section for more.

 UpNext is currently only compatible with [npm](https://www.npmjs.com/) for package management.